karthikkiran123/ambulance-management-system/README.md

-# ambulance-management-system see other project for this amazing project whatsapp at 6361584244
+# ambulance-management-system for this amazing project whatsapp at 6361584244